 Measured by total market value, the large cap market is significantly larger than the small cap market.
 Measured by total number of opportunities, however, the small cap market dwarfs the large cap market.
-In fact, nearly two-thirds of publicly traded US stocks are small cap, as highlighted in Chart 1.
+In fact, nearly twothirds of publicly traded US stocks are small cap, as highlighted in Chart 1.

-Chart 1: Number of Publicly Traded Equities in the US As of December 2018 across their particular area of expertise, typically an industry or sub-industry.
+Chart 1: Number of Publicly Traded Equities in the US As of June 2020

+Based on information from Bloomberg, we estimate there are approximately 2,500 sell side analysts covering the US equity market.
+Most cover multiple securities across their area of expertise, typically an industry or sub-industry.
 The coverage area varies from one analyst to another, depending on the complexity of the companies followed and differences in individual bandwidth.
-For the 5,484 stocks in Chart 1, there are 34,588 formal analyst ratings (i.e. buy/sell/hold), which implies that the average analyst provides about 13 ratings and the average company has six analysts covering it2.
-Facebook has 53 official ratings, while scores of companies have none.
+For the 5,436 stocks in Chart 1, there are 32,224 formal analyst ratings (i.e. buy/sell/hold), which implies that the average analyst provides about 13 ratings and the average company has 6 analysts covering it.
+Facebook and Amazon have 54 official ratings, while scores of companies have none.
 The relationship between the level of sell side coverage and a company's market cap is summarized in Chart 2.